laktek/Stack-on-Go/README.md

   import "github.com/laktek/stack-on-go"
 ```

 By default, package will be named as `stackongo`.
-If you want you can give an alternate name at the import.
+If you want, you can give an alternate name at the import.

 Stack Exchange API contains global and site specific methods.
-You can directly call a global method:
+Global methods can be directly called like this:

 ```go
   sites, err := stackongo.AllSites(params)
 ```

 Before calling site specific methods, you need to create a new session.
-A site identifier should be passed as a string (ususally, it's the domain of the site).
+A site identifier should be passed as a string (usually, it's the domain of the site).

 ```go
   session := stackongo.NewSession("stackoverflow")
 ```

-Then call the methods in the scope of created session.
+Then call the methods in scope of the created session.

 ```go
   info, err := session.Info()
 ```

 Most methods accept a map of parameters.
-There's a special `Params` type that you can use to create one.
+There's a special `Params` type that you can use to create a parameter map.

 ```go
   //set the params